sgmonda/stdio/README.md

   -u, --ultima <ARG1>  	A description
 ```

-If a non-spected option is given or a mandatory option is not, an error will be shown, suggesting to use `--help` option to know how to use your program and finishing it automatically.
-It's cool, isn`t it?
+If a non-expected option is given or a mandatory option isn't, then an error will be shown, suggesting to use `--help` option to know how to use your program and finishing it automatically.

 ```
 Missing "una" argument.